svlady/alpine-zookeeper/README.md

 |ZK_LOG4J_LOGGERS|comma separated string|N/A|The Log Level for specific logger.|

 ### Liveness and Readiness Probes
-The good way to check Zookeeper readiness is to use one of so called [4wl commands](https://zookeeper.apache.org/doc/r3.4.12/zookeeperAdmin.html#sc_zkCommands).
+The recommmended way to check Zookeeper readiness is to use one of so called [4wl commands](https://zookeeper.apache.org/doc/r3.4.12/zookeeperAdmin.html#sc_zkCommands).
 Healthy Zookeper shall answer `imok` to the `ruok` request sent to the client port.
 The example below demonstrates how to configure liveness